viklund/courses/rnaseq/labs/mapping_reads.md

 This should run fairly quickly and put a file called ``Aligned.out.sam`` in the directory that you specified with ``--outFileNamePrefix``.

+*Look at the output files from STAR, and try to answer the same questions as for HISAT2 above.*

 ## Converting SAM files to BAM files